nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-ConcurrentJob.md

   /// <summary>Cancels the background job</summary>
   protected: void Cancel();

+  /// <summary>Waits for the thread to exit</summary>
+  /// <param name="patience">Maximum amount of time to wait for the job to finish</param>
+  /// <returns>True if the job finished, false if the patience time was exceeded</returns>
+  /// <remarks>
+  ///   This method will only wait but not check for errors or do anything else.
+You
+  ///   can use it to wait for the background thread to finish in your destructor or
+  ///   if you're using alternative error handling methods.
+  /// </remarks>
+  protected: bool Wait(
+    std::chrono::microseconds patience = std::chrono::microseconds()
+  );

   /// <summary>
   ///   Waits for the thread to exit and re-throws any exception that occurred